Scientific Name

 How to Grow and Care for Aloe chabaudii

-Light: When growing A. chabaudii indoors, place your plant in a window that gets plenty of bright indirect light.
+Light: When growing A. chabaudii indoors, place your plant in a window with plenty of bright indirect sunlight.
 Rotate the pot once or twice a week so that all sides of the plant receive equal lighting.
 Outdoors provide light shade, especially during the hottest parts of the day.

 Soil: Plant A. chabaudii in a well-drained soil mix formulated for succulents or make your own.
 Drainage is essential because too much moisture around roots can cause root rot.